OliverStone01/Python-port-scanner/README.md

 #### Current version: V4

-This is a simple TCP port scanner I designed for ethical penetration testing and cybersecurity studying.
+This is a TCP port scanner I designed for ethical penetration testing and cybersecurity studying.
 This tool can preform specific port scans or it can scan a range of ports.

 > ⚠️ This tool was build for ethical use only!
 > This tool must only be used to scan networks you have written premision to test.